Vegetarian Dan Dan Noodles defy tradition since the traditional topping for the fiery noodles normally starts with

 - Preserved mustard greens (ya

 cai) (find at a Chinese or Asian market or buy online.
 You can substitute chopped kimchi or any kind of winter greens)

 - Chinese or Japanese sesame paste (find at a Chinese or Asian market or buy online or substitute natural peanut butter mixed with sesame oil)

 Shiaoxingcooking wine (or substitute dry sherry or dry white wine)

 - Chinese wheat noodles or egg noodles (or spaghetti or linguine), cooked according to the package instructions.

 Dandan is type of over-the-shoulder carrying pole that street vendors used to tote the noodles and sauce (which hung from baskets on either end of the pole).
 So dan dan noodles essentially means “street vendor noodles.”

 Can you make dan dan noodles ahead of time?

-While this recipe has several parts—noodles, topping, and sauce—each of the parts can be cooked separately and all can be served warm, at room temperature, or cold.
-You can make batches of the topping and/or sauce and keep them in the fridge, cooking up noodles just before you’re ready to eat.
-Or make everything in advance and enjoy it all cold or at room temperature—vegetarian
+While this recipe has several parts—noodles, topping, and sauce—each of the parts can be cooked separately.
+You can the toppings and/or sauce ahead and keep them in the fridge.
+Cook the noodles just before you’re ready to eat.

 - For the topping